CISPA-SysSec/binary-tsan/README.md

 For dependencies, apart from the ones required by zipr, this framework also uses protobuf.

 To compile the thread sanitizer, you must have a fully compiled instance of zipr on your computer.
 It can currently be found here: https://git.zephyr-software.com/opensrc/zipr.
+Alternatively, you may use our fork of zipr, which supports debugging symbols, which can be found here: https://anonymous.4open.science/r/zipr-debugging

 After compiling zipr, clone this repository and enter it.
 Execute the following commands to compile it:
 ```